 6. Not Taking any Alone Time

 Remember when you lived in the dorms and you got in a fight with your roommate so you used a roll of tape to split your room in half?
 And if your roommate crossed the tape line to your side, there was hell to pay?
-Traveling with a friend can feel like that sometimes.
+Traveling with friends can feel like that sometimes.
 Especially if you are sharing a room and spending 24 hours a day, 7 days a week together.

 If you’ve followed my list of things NOT to do up to this point, you’ve done your research, you know what you want to do while you’re on vacation, and you don’t actually need your friend to do those things.
 So take a day and explore on your own!
 It’s difficult to explain the sense of exhilaration and freedom that comes from being on your own in another country until you’ve actually done it.

 Plus, when you meet up with your friend for a drink later, think of all the stories you’ll have to share about your day!

 Speaking of alone time, if you’re over the age of 25 you’ll probably be much happier in your own room.
 You won’t have to share a bathroom, you won’t have to hear someone else snoring, and you’ll have some quality time to yourself.
 It’s worth the extra cost, I promise.

 Staying in an Airbnb?
 Do your own dishes.
 Did you rent a car?
 Everyone should take a turn driving.
 Out of booze?
 Take your turn going on a beer run.
 Did your friend buy the last round of drinks?
 Now it’s your turn.